That Fake War on Xmas

 Loading

 We all know about the hate crimes religious believers commit against one another, against people of a different faith.
 It’s headlines news, almost daily.
 Protestants against Catholics.
 Sunnis against Shiites.
 Muslims against Christians.
 Hindus against Muslims.
 Buddhists against Muslims.
 Christians against pagans.
 Christians against Jews.
 Muslims against Jews.
 Cults against anyone and everyone against cults.
 Pick a faith and it’s been involved in attacks, intolerance, intimidation, and killing sometime in its history.
 Even the normally pacifist Buddhists have been.
-Religions … click below for more!
+Religions have been fighting with one … click below for more ↓

 Back to Top